 Step Three: Use Traps and Targeted Controls

-When sanitation and exclusion are in place, traps and professional grade products can help bring active populations down.
+When sanitation and exclusion are in place, traps and professional-grade strategies can help bring active populations down.

 Common options include:

-For commercial or high traffic settings, professional service can design a fly management program that balances customer comfort, food safety, and regulatory requirements.
+For commercial or high-traffic settings, professional service can design a fly management program that balances customer comfort, food safety, and regulatory needs.

-Chemical sprays used indoors are usually less helpful if sanitation and entry points are not addressed first.
-Over relying on aerosol sprays can give short term relief without reducing the true source of the problem.
+Chemical sprays used indoors are usually less helpful if sanitation and entry points aren’t addressed first.
+Over-relying on aerosol sprays can provide short-term relief without reducing the true source of the problem.

 Seasonal Fly Tips for Idaho Homes

-Taking these small steps early in the warm season helps prevent daily indoor fly battles later.
+Taking these steps early in the warm season helps prevent daily indoor fly battles later.

 When to Contact Pestcom Pest Management